-Minimum Payment Requirements: You can obtain advances of credit for 7 years (the "Draw Period").
+Minimum Payment Requirements: You can obtain advances of credit for 12 months (the "Draw Period").
 During the Draw Period, payments will be due monthly.
-Your minimum monthly payment will be equal to the greater of 1.500% of the outstanding principal balance of your Account as of the closing date of each billing statement or \$50.00, unless your unpaid balance is less than the latter amount, in which case your minimum payment will be that amount.
+Your minimum monthly payment will be equal to the greater of accrued interest as of the closing date of each billing statement or \$50.00, unless your unpaid balance is less than the latter amount, in which case your minimum payment will be that amount.